sivaanitalanki/Diamond-price-prediction/README.md

 Machine Learning Workflow (from Training to Deployment on PaaS)
 # Task 1 — Model Training and Validation
-Model Training and Validation is carried out in Python (Jupyter Notebooks) using PyCaret to develop a machine learning pipeline and train a regression model.
-I used the default preprocessing settings in PyCaret.
+Model Training and Validation is carried out in Python (Jupyter Notebooks) to develop a machine learning pipeline and train a regression model.
 This transformed the dataset and came down to 65 features for training as compared to only 8 features in the original dataset.
-Model training and validation in PyCaret:
 Here the Root Mean Square Error (RMSE) and Mean Absolute Percentage Error (MAPE) have been significantly impacted.
-Residual plot of the Linear Regression Model
+Residual plot of the Random forest Regressor
 After building the model, I saved it as a file that can be transferred to and consumed by other applications:
 Saving the model creates the entire transformation pipeline based on the configuration defined in the setup() function, inter-dependencies are taken care of too.
 The whole machine learning pipeline and the linear regression model is now saved in the save_model() function.
 # Task 2 — Front End Web Application